zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 From all the burning of all the stains, from all the collections Nibbana does not change, the statue is the firmware.

-[APZ 120.2] (#apz120 .2) {#apz120 .2 .ref .apz} "Does not have a parable?”
+[APZ 120.2] (#apz120 .2) {#apz120 .2 .ref .apz} "Does not have a parable?"
 Going
 'Yamakata' refers to Nibbana.
 'No parable 'means no equalment Where is nowhere in education or externally.

 [APZ 120.3] (#apz120 .3) {#apz120 .3.ref .apz} "Go Home
-No doubt” is the prescribed word, 'in that way'.
+No doubt" is the prescribed word, 'in that way'.
 The unmistakable word means Two is the word without. is the real word.
 The debugging word.
 The unopposed word.
 I will come, 'I will go from the woman'.
 I will make the renews.
 Ready.
 'There is no doubt, 'here' is in Nibbana.
 Doubt is a query